Gawler: Connected Community

 Council has engaged Plutus Commerce to develop the Town of Gawler App as well as engage local businesses to get onboard the project.

-Council is gearing up to launch it's Free Public Wi-Fi network at the Gawler Show in August.
-The system has been installed within the Town Centre and is currently undergoing connectivity and load testing.
+Free Public Wi-Fi network has now been installed within the Town Centre.
 The network covers Murray Street from Gawler Central Station to the Gawler Mill Inn Bridge as well as throughout the Gawler Civic Centre.

 Public Wi-Fi is a great opportunity for local government to connect entire communities: smart communities deploying free Wi-Fi are largely increasing and as a result, can effectively empower their communities with better services.
 Wi-Fi provision also enable Council to engage with its community in real-time digital environments (cheaper and more responsive than traditional consultation techniques).